 This form of urination is slightly different from submissive urination and is better off being referred to as "excitement" urination.
-In this case, the puppy is so happy to see his owners he is unable to contain his happiness and his bladder just empties.
+In this case, the puppy is so happy to see his owners that he is unable to contain his happiness, and his bladder just empties.
 This is not under the puppy's control.
-If you get mad at your puppy for urinating excitedly, your puppy may then shift to submissive urination and a chain reaction is formed.
+If you get mad at your puppy for urinating excitedly, your puppy may then shift to submissive urination, and a chain reaction is formed.

-So how to deal with submissive and excitement urination?
+So, how do we deal with submissive and excitement urination?
 We will see what the best approaches are in the next paragraph.